kmfahey/risuspubl/README.md

 #### What future improvements are in store, if any?

 I see this package as done.
 It certainly would be better off if I didn't implement any more endpoints!
-The only piece of the original design not implemented here was an idea for a warehouse table, a warehouse\_aisle table, a warehouse\_location table, and a stocking\_quantity table that between them would model the company's warehousing system.
+The only piece of the original design not implemented here was an idea for a `warehouse` table, a `warehouse_aisle` table, a `warehouse_location` table, and a `stocking_quantity` table, that, between them, would model the company's warehousing system.
 I dropped that from an early revision of my ERD because it just seemed out-of-place among the other tables.
 I don't think I'll bring it back.

 ### The API